 - kids programs

-ACFB will review all completed applications and make determinations to approve new partners based upon poverty statistics and avoiding duplication or effort of services.
-A visit, along with a geographical assessment, will assist ACFB in making a final determination of the need for an additional partner agency in that area.
+The Food Bank will review all completed applications and make determinations to approve new partners based upon poverty statistics and avoiding duplication or effort of services.
+A visit, along with a geographical assessment, will assist the Food Bank in making a final determination of the need for an additional partner agency in that area.
+To learn how to become a partner agency, please visit our Become a Partner Agency page.

 If you have operated a food distribution program as a 501(c)(3) nonprofit, and have not yet inquired about becoming a partner agency and accessing food from ACFB, we encourage you to do so!
 Get details on becoming a partner agency.